Community Development Fund

 • Manawatū District Council must be acknowledged as a partner and funder and be acknowledged as a separate entry within the organisation’s accounts or in the organisation’s annual report.

-• Recipients of Community Development Funding will be required to submit an accountability report to the Manawatū District Council that reports against key result indicators agreed to as part of a Contract of Service.
+• Recipients of Community Development Funding- Priority Services will be required to submit an accountability report to the Manawatū District Council that reports against key result indicators agreed to as part of a Contract of Service.
 Accountability reports will be required to be submitted at 6-monthly and 12-monthly intervals during the term of the contract.

 How to Apply